The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Voluntary liquidation is where the company chooses to be liquidated.
 This normally applies where the company is solvent.
 The liquidation starts when the members pass a resolution to wind up the company voluntarily.

-Compulsory liquidation is when the company is ordered by a court to be
+Compulsory liquidation is when the company is ordered by a court

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.